steilerDev/icloud-photos-sync/README.md

 Special thanks to:
  - [@foxt](https://foxt.dev/) for helping with reverse engineering the iCloud API ([GSA](https://github.com/steilerDev/icloud-photos-sync/issues/363) & [ADP](https://github.com/steilerDev/icloud-photos-sync/issues/202)).
 Check out [iCloud.js](https://github.com/foxt/icloud.js), in case you need to access other aspects of iCloud.
- - [@konraddysput](https://github.com/konraddysput) for help on the Backtrace integration
+ - [@konraddysput](https://github.com/konraddysput) for help on the Backtrace integration.
+ - [@timvahlbrock](https://github.com/timvahlbrock) for their interest in this project and contributions in getting it updated.

 ### Release Workflow